 3.2.1 Identification of Public Uses Consistent with Preservation, Enhancement, Restoration, Conservation and Maintenance of the Resource

-Uses consistent with the above goals include walking, bird and wildlife watching, picnicking, biking and potentially fishing, though no fish have been directly observed in the creek.
+Uses consistent with the above goals include walking, bird and wildlife watching, picnicking, biking and fishing.

 3.2.2 Planned Public Uses and Assessment of Impacts

 Easements, Concessions and Leases - There are no easements, concessions or leases.